 The verdant foothills and highlands of Puerto Rico happen to be the perfect grounds for growing coffee.
 This once-vibrant industry was considered a luxury good, so much so that Puerto Rican coffee was once the preferred choice of the pope!

 After experiencing a decline, the island's artisanal coffee industry is enjoying something of a resurgence, and one way to experience its coffee roots is to take a tour of a coffee plantation.
-There are several to choose from, and one that I recommend is Hacienda Buena Vista, a 19th-century wonder that will show you one of the few remaining coffee plantations to run on water power.
+There are several to choose from, including Hacienda Buena Vista, a 19th-century wonder that will show you one of the few remaining coffee plantations to run on water power.

 Go All Out